ibbles/LearningProgramming/Git.md

 git branch
 ```
 The current branch is marked with a `*`.
+This means that `HEAD` points to the same commit as that branch.
+When we make a new commit in in this state both `HEAD` and the current branch is updated to point to that new commit.

 To also list branches on remotes use the `--all` flag:
 ```shell